RamyaSaka/Data-Visualization-Using-Python/README.md

 # Data-Visualization-Using-Python

-In this project, we are analyzing the performance of US domestic airline flights to improve flight reliability thereby improving customer reliability.
+In this project, we are analyzing the **performance of US domestic airline flights** to improve flight reliability thereby improving customer reliability.

-Below are the key report items,

-Yearly airline performance report
-Yearly average flight delay statistics
+The key report items are **Yearly airline performance report** and **Yearly average flight delay statistics**.

+<h1> Software Used </h1>

+1. Programming Language - Python
-Skills Networks Labs environment - Theia IDE
+2. Environment - Skills Networks Labs environment (Theia IDE) on Visual Studio Code

-Components of the report items
-Yearly airline performance report

 For the chosen year provide,